-St. Johns County expects to receive \$1,143,988in CDBG funding for Program Year 2024.
+St. Johns County expects to receive \$1,138,383 in CDBG funding for Program Year 20245.

 Community Development Block Grant Program (CDBG) Reference 24 CFR 91.220(I)(1)

 Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
 The following identifies program income that is available for use that is included in projects to be carried out.